ferrous-systems/rust-training/training-slides/src/dealing-with-unwrap.md

 ## Result to Result

-* We don't really want bare a `Err` - no information on how to proceed if you're handler
+* We want to avoid bare `Err`s  - the error type isn't conveying any information on how to proceed if you're the handler
-* As you propagate your error, process the context to transform it
+* As you propagate the error, process the context to transform the error type into something more precise
 * Basically, if we have `Result<_, A>` but want `Result<_, B>`, we can use `.map_err()`

 ```rust [], ignore